somecheung/Miscommunicate/README.md

 # Miscommunicate
-instructions on miscommunication between me and my parents ...
+instructions on miscommunication between me and someone ...

 ###What usually happens is: